wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * Then essentially, over a short period of time, it was elevated by the public media and by the commentators into a **crisis** situation, but it never was a **crisis** situation.

 * I remember  Sir Robert  Menzies, when he was Prime Minister, coming back from an overseas conference on the Suez **crisis** in 1956 and giving a report to Anthony Eden on what he had discovered on his trip up the Nile with the late  President  Nasser.

+* I want to quote some extracts from a very thoughtful contribution by Frank Brennan in his book Canberra in **Crisis**'.

 * Nobody wants to talk to him now because the policies that he enunciated then have proved, in the present world oil **crisis**, to be the right policies for Australia.